Ackman accuses Herbalife of breaking laws in China

 Herbalife has said it remains confident in its business in China and said it is in compliance with local laws.

+Direct sales models have recently come under fire in China.
+Authorities launched a probe into Herbalife rival NU Skin Enterprises Inc (NUS.N) in January after state media published reports that it brainwashed its members.
+Shares of NU Skin, Herbalife and rival USANA Health Sciences Inc (USNA.N) fell on news of the probe.

-Ackman publically accused Herbalife of running a pyramid scheme in December 2012 when he unveiled his $1 billion short position in the company's shares.
+Ackman has accused Herbalife of running a pyramid scheme in which members make more money recruiting new members than selling the actual product.
+He made that claim public in December 2012 when he unveiled a $1 billion short position in the company's shares.
 So far he has lost money on the bet as rivals such as Carl Icahn took the other side.

 The company says its business is not a pyramid scheme.

-Despite the paper losses, Ackman has said that he has found fresh evidence nearly daily that is convincing him to stick by his original bet.
+Despite the paper losses, Ackman said he is sticking by his bet, showing no fatigue on the conference call where he answered wide ranging questions from listeners.
+In the 14 months since making his short bet public, Ackman said he has found fresh evidence nearly daily that is convincing him to stick by his original bet.
 If Herbalife ceased to exist right now he would make a few billion dollars, he said.

 But there is no sign yet that Herbalife is near collapse, particularly since no regulator has yet commented publicly about its intentions in spite of heavy lobbying from Ackman.

+Ackman also suffered another blow on Tuesday when lawmakers agreed on a broad outline to replace mortgage lenders Fannie Mae and Freddie Mac in which Ackman owns common shares and likely suffered hundreds of millions in losses.
+Recent sharp gains in those stocks helped Ackman's fund return roughly 12 percent this year, far better than the average hedge fund's 1.4 percent gain this year.

+On Herbalife, he acknowledged that there is investment risk if regulators do nothing, a factor that he cannot control.

-During the conference call, many participants asked why there are virtually no public stories about people who have lost their life savings on investments in Herbalife.
+Many on the conference call asked why there are virtually no public stories about people who have lost their life savings on investments in Herbalife.

 Ackman said civil rights groups have identified over 1,000 victims and that this firm has found roughly 200 victims.
 But he said many victims are reluctant to go public because they do not realize they have been cheated or are embarrassed about it.
 Also "a lot of Latino victims are undocumented and the last thing they will do is complain to the government," Ackman said.